Inca Trail 2 Days

 • Pre-departure briefing

-• Collection from your hotel in the morning and transfer to San Pedro train station in Cusco
+• Collection from your hotel in the morning and transfer in private transportation to the starting point of the trek

 • Inca Trail and Machupicchu entrance fee

-• Round trip bus ticket Aguas Calientes – Machupicchu – Aguas Calientes – 2nd day
+• Bus ticket Aguas Calientes – Machupicchu – Aguas Calientes (day 5)

 • 24-h guest service: please ask for the emergency number available during your time of visit